skarkhanis95/ditiss-devops-course/docs/phase-0/lab01.md

 - Posted test message in **#q-and-a**.
 - Sent at least one DM to a teammate.
 - Posted first **Lab 01 update** in team channel.

 ---

-## Rubric (10 points)
-- Joined workspace (2)
-- Intro in team channel (2)
-- Message in #q-and-a (2)
-- DM tested (2)
-- Lab update posted (2)

----

-## Reflection (write in lab notebook)
-Answer briefly:
-1. Was Slack easy to set up?
-2. What feature do you think will be most useful for teamwork?
-3. Did you face any challenges (login, joining channels)?

----